sociomantic-tsunami/git-hub/README.rst

 Contact
 =======

-If you want to contact us, either because you are an user and have questions, or because you want to contribute to the project, you can subscribe to the mailing list.
+If you want to contact us, either because you are a user and have questions, or because you want to contribute to the project, you can subscribe to the mailing list.